 Disasters can have a significant financial impact, the downtime can also put companies out of business temporarily or result in having to shut down due to a disaster.
 The recent severe flooding in Jeddah, Saudi Arabia caused 65,000 of Saudi Electricity Company’s customers to remain without power for several days.
-The torrential rain cost the lives of at least ten people and caused injuries to at least 114 people, with a total of 1,451 reported as rescued by the country’s civil defence land and air squads.
+The torrential rain cost the lives of at least ten people and caused injuries to at least 114 people, with a total of 1,451 reported as rescued by the country’s civil defense land and air squads.

-As organisations create plans it is crucial to recognise the importance of training and exercising in improving emergency management and business continuity.
+As organizations create plans it is crucial to recognize the importance of training and exercising in improving emergency management and business continuity.
 International and regional experts from a wide variety of corporations across the public and private sectors will review the response to natural disasters and identify best practice strategies to improve the readiness to deal with these situations at the 3rd Annual Disaster and Crisis Response Middle East conference, taking place in Abu Dhabi in April.

-With the aim to improve the way in which organisations in the Middle East deploy effective business continuity strategies to mitigate the economic impact of such disasters, the event will feature contributions from leading crisis response experts:
+With the aim to improve the way in which organizations in the Middle East deploy effective business continuity strategies to mitigate the economic impact of such disasters, the event will feature contributions from leading crisis response experts:

 Major General (Ret.)
 Professor Alan Hawley, Professor of Disaster Studies, Director of Disasters & Resilience Centre, University of Glamorgan, UK, Roshan Daluwakgoda, Sr. Dir., Strategy Planning, Risk Assessment, & DR Technology, Emirates Integrated Telecommunications Centre PJSC (DU), Ali Asad, Emergency Response Coordinator, Kuwait Oil Company, and Andrew Hoar, Disaster Coordinator, King Faizal Specialist Hospital.